You to trust first who you would like to trust you

 Warn me with

-Let’s avoid the possible case of: Evil flame before hell
+It is useful for avoiding the possible case of: Evil flamewar before hell

 For

 For is a field for sending someone to hell for a while.
-The hell period (entry and exit date) is specified once the evil code is generated.
+Default is for (100) days.

 Let’s avoid the possible case of: Still eviled after hell